Blessed are the pure in heart, for they shall see God. Matthew 5:8

 I want to speak especially to the person who feels that the baggage they carry is so great, the mind and the heart has become so twisted, that you cannot really imagine ever being whole again.

-Trusting Christ to cleanse you seems further away than you’re able to stretch.
-You may believe he could forgive you, but deep in your heart you can’t ever see yourself being different.
+Trusting Christ to cleanse you seems further way than you are able to stretch right now.
+You may believe that he could forgive you, but deep in your heart you can’t ever see yourself being different.
 The desires of your heart are all messed up and you can’t imagine your own heart being clean.

 I want to give you a stepping stone to faith.
 Actually, what I am going to describe is where faith begins.
 The beginning of faith is to say: “If I was in Christ, and he was in me, I believe he could make this heart clean.”
 I’m inviting you to take your stand there today.